subatomicglue/ankh/GameBoyAdvance/README.md

 # Status
 I got about 90% of the game working on actual GBA hardware, playable.
 But I think ran out of RAM and started getting lockup problems on hardware (worked great in the VirtualBoyAdvance emulator).
 Life caught up and then Lost interest.

+# Build and Run

+To build the game, you'll need a GBA toolchain.
+ * Let me google that for you: [How to Compile for GBA](https://www.google.com/search?q=how+to+compile+for+GBA&oq=how+to+compile+for+GBA)

+How to do this is an exercise left to the reader.
+Someday I might give more info.
+But for now, experienced GBA developers will know what to do, and beginners will need to figure it out.

+Once you have built the `gba` file from source code, you can load the `gba` cartdrige image into an emulator like [VisualBoyAdvance](https://www.google.com/search?q=visualboyadvance&oq=visualboyadvance)

 ## screenshots

 ![](../reference/screenshots/64rooms.an.adventure.in.the.metareal.world.png)